 In this tutorial, I'll teach you how to create your very own secure PHP login system.
 A login form is what your website's visitors can use to login to your website to access restricted content, such as a profile page.
 We will leverage MySQL to retrieve account data from the database and validate captured data with PHP.

-The Advanced package includes additional features and a download link to the source code.
+The Advanced Package includes additional features and a download link to the source code.
 In addition, it includes the complete tutorial source code.

 1. Getting Started